 - How to Prepare for Your GYN Care Appointment: A Checklist and Questions for Your Provider

 For women living with HIV (HIV+), there are many aspects to staying healthy.
-You are off to a good start if you take your medications on schedule, eat well, and get regular exercise.
+You are off to a good start if you take your medications on schedule, eat well, and get regular physical activity.
 But to take care of your whole body, you need to get regular gynecologic (GYN) care from a health care provider.
 Gynecologic care refers to the diagnosis and treatment of issues affecting the female reproductive organs (also called the female genital tract).

 - If both tests are normal, a repeat Pap smear should be done every year